Nuclear Power in Jordan

 Some 28,700 tU is reported at Hasa and Qatrana, 80 km south of Amman, following 2010-11 work by Jordan Energy Resources Inc (JERI), a commercial arm of JAEC.
 This is in the Qatrana phosphorites, where uranium at 0.015-0.017% would be a co-product with phosphates and vanadium.
 About 52 Mt of phosphate is reported, but neither this nor the uranium is as JORC-compliant resources.
 JERI called for bids from major mining companies to develop seven separate blocks comprising the deposit late in 2012.

-Some uranium mineralization is also reported at Rweished near the Iraq border in the far northeast.
+Some uranium mineralisation is also reported at Rweished near the Iraq border in the far northeast.
 China National Nuclear Corporation (CNNC) has been searching for uranium at Hamra-Hausha in the north, and Wadi Baheyya in the south, while Rio Tinto was searching in Wadi Sahab/Sahra Abiad, close to the Saudi Arabian border, but withdrew in 2011.

 Research and development